Cheap Eats in Houston

 The line at Downtown's Doozo Dumplings & Noodles moves quickly, so you'd better know what you want and have cash handy.
 Dig into delicious dumplings like the healthy steamed veggie, chicken or pork, all accompanied with a spicy dipping sauce.
 Since this place offers takeout only, plan to enjoy your dumplings in the food court.

 Located in Downtown's historic district - within walking distance of several boutique hotels - Frank's Pizza is known for its cheap, New York-style pizza served late into the night.
-Meet the after-hours crowd on the weekends for a Late Night Slice of house specialties like the Barbeque Chicken, Hawaiian or Chicken Fiesta pizza.
+Meet the after-hours crowd on the weekends for a Late Night Slice of house specialties like the Barbecue Chicken, Hawaiian or Chicken Fiesta pizza.

 Hungry for home-style Vietnamese?
 Head to Huynh.
 There are plenty of familiar dishes - pho (soup), bun (vermicelli salad) and soft spring rolls - that will appeal to a timid eater or neophyte to Vietnamese cooking.
 However, what makes this place remarkable is the gutsy home-style cooking for eaters ready to go a little deeper into the cuisine.